 We’ve come a long way from poster-board collages and oral book reports.
-Today, students of all ages are redefining what school assignments can be using creative tools such as Spark Page and Spark Video to showcase their work.
+Today, students of all ages are redefining what school assignments can be using creative tools such as Adobe Spark to showcase their work.
 Along the way they’re honing essential skills of visual storytelling and digital production, and, perhaps most importantly, they are having fun!
 Check out some of our favorite student projects that make the grade.

 “What Matters to Me” Project

-Shared by a Chicago teacher, this Spark Video is one of series made by students exploring issues that matter to them.
+Shared by a Chicago teacher, this video made with Adobe Spark is one of series made by students exploring issues that matter to them.
 Taking a systemic look at poverty in Appalachia, it connects the dots between low-quality education, unemployment, and the coal-mining industry’s stronghold on the local economy, and even offers long and short-term governmental solutions.

 High-Drama Book Trailer